tiziasan/Architecting-for-Compliance-The-Impact-of-the-EU-AI-Act-/README.md

 2)Results of the survey

-3)Important hilights derived from the open-ended questions of the survey
+3)Important hilights derived from the open-ended questions of the survey, separated from survey results to avoid re-identification phenomena